Computing and Engineering for Discovery and Innovation

-Led by an initiative from Florida Agricultural and Mechanical University (Florida A & M University, FAMU) one of the historically black colleges and universities (HBCU) in 2021 in the U.S. and ranked by US News and World Report as the #1 Public HBCU in the U.S., John Cabot University is offering a summer course on introduction to data science.
+Led by an initiative from Florida Agricultural and Mechanical University (Florida A & M University, FAMU) one of the historically black colleges and universities (HBCU), John Cabot University is offering a summer course on introduction to data science.

 This introductory project-based learning course in data science provides students with a learning experience in carrying out a tangible data science analysis with a focus on the student’s choice of a real-world problem using pre-existing secondary data.
 The course includes a critique of the inherent biases of data science itself and their societal implications.
 The full course description is below.

 The collaboration between Florida A & M and JCU is the foundation in building a vibrant international summer program that brings together data science and engineering, diversity, and the humanistic traditions of the liberal arts.
 This summer program will serve as a focal point for highlighting and discussing the many societal and ethical issues that arise from data science and engineering and artificial intelligence.
-These topics are already being discussed within the John Cabot University Institute of Future and Innovation Studies.
+These topics are already being discussed within the John Cabot University Institute of Future and Innovation Studies that will organize dedicated events for students of the summer program.

-Past events on data, AI, ethics, and social justice sponsored by the Institute include:
+Past events on data, AI, ethics, and social justice sponsored by the Institute dedicated to our summer students include:

 In support of Florida A & M University’s international education diversity initiative, John Cabot University has established automatic scholarships for students from HBCUs who enroll in any of JCU’s summer (or semester) sessions.